csf-cristina/coding-test-app/README.md

 # Overview
 This is a Spring Boot WebFlux application designed to fetch data from an API, transform it and return the unique links between router locations.
 The application is built using Java 17 and leverages Spring Boot’s WebFlux framework for building non-blocking, reactive web applications.
-In this case we are using RestClient to make the web calls as its a simple synchronous API call.
+In this case the app uses RestClient to make the web calls as its a simple synchronous API call.

 Additionally, it integrates with SpringDoc OpenAPI for API documentation.